savindu19990928/Spera/Readme.txt

 You must first add favorite before adding alerts

 After adding favptite use favorited crypto id to id field in alerts

+After signing up for alerts you get alets per every 5 minutes (alert period is 5 minutes because it makes testing easier)

+To change alert period you must change value of ALERT_PERIOD in .env file